Why do the sacrifices return in Ezekiel's temple (Ezekiel 46-47)?

 What Is Ezekiel 40-48 About?

 In order to understand Ezekiel 40-48, we need to know what the book of Ezekiel is all about.
 From the first chapter Ezekiel described a series of prophecies against the nation of Israel and other foreign countries.
 From history we know that all of the prophecies in Ezekiel 1-35 have been literally fulfilled.
 But the prophecies in Ezekiel 36-48 are future.
-Ezekiel 36-48 describes the return of Israel to the land of Palestine, God’s judgment on the nations, and then the future 1,000 year kingdom or Millennium.
+Ezekiel 36-48 describes the return of Israel to the land that had they occupied, God’s judgment on the nations, and then the future 1,000 year kingdom or Millennium.

 The last view should also be rejected because the prophet says this kingdom will last forever.

 Israel was destroyed in A.D.
 70 by the Romans.
 That nation did not last forever.
-Only recently did they return to the land of Palestine in 1948, and still there is no temple.
+Only recently did they return to the land that God had given Israel in 1948, and still there is no temple.
 Ezekiel described a future temple – a literal temple that is still to come.
 We must remember that all of the prophecies in Ezekiel have been literally fulfilled today except for Ezekiel 36-48.

 The Millennial Temple